-The proposed research responds to the call for research into the ‘Quality, Efficiency and Solidarity of Health Systems’.
+Project background: EU call for research into the ‘Quality, Efficiency and Solidarity of Health Systems’.

 European countries are reforming their health systems to improve health care delivery.
 One of the ways they are doing this is by changing skill mix within teams delivering health services: extending the roles of existing health professions and introducing new ones.
-This project will undertake a systematic evaluation of the impact of these ‘new professional roles’ on practice, outcomes and costs in a range of different health care settings within European Union and Associate Countries.
+This project is undertaking a systematic evaluation of the impact of these ‘new professional roles’ on practice, outcomes and costs in a range of different health care settings within European Union and Associate Countries.

 Project is funded by the European Commission, Grant Agreement no: 305467